-The government has said if we are exercising on our own, we can exercise outside as much as we want to.
+The government has said that we can now exercise outside with family and friends as much as we want to as long as we adhere to the COVID-19 guidelines that are in place for your district.
 Other guidelines are in place for exercising in groups.

 - Cycling is one of the best ways to keep fit and socially distance yourself from others.
 Our Cycle lanes and routes page shows you where the nearest shared use paths are in our area.

 - Running.
 Simple and easy.
 Lace up your trainers and off you go.
 Before you head off, it might be a good idea to plan your run using a free app like Strava, MapMyRun or RunCoach to ensure rack up the miles close to home.
 If you are new to running, try the NHS Couch to 5k programme.

 - Walking is also a great way to get an all-round workout.
 Just 30 minutes of putting one foot in front of the other can help increase cardiovascular fitness, strengthen bones, reduce excess body fat and boost muscle power and endurance – and you don't need any special equipment to enjoy it!